ubi-micro-dev/ubi-micro-dev/README.md

 Red Hat’s official *UBI Micro* base image is extremely lightweight, omitting the package manager and most supporting tools.
-While this minimalism is excellent for production security, it can make installing essential runtimes (such as Java or Node.js) unnecessarily complex.
+While this minimalism is excellent for production security, it can make installing essential runtimes (such as Java, Node.js and Python) unnecessarily complex.

 **ubi-micro-dev** solves this by providing pre-configured, application-ready images that include popular runtimes and libraries